astrorama/PhosphorosDoc/source/user_manual/tmp/first_steps.rst

 In case of particular needs, the location of the above five directories can be changed using options which are described in the following advanced :ref:`section. <directory_howto_section>`

-*Explain the logic behind the organization of the Phosphoros directories.
-This should include the catalog-type concept.
+..
+Explain the logic behind the organization of the Phosphoros directories.
+This
+    should include the catalog-type concept.
 Here we should not explain every single one of the directories, but focus more on the concept and mention the most used ones.
 We should also mention the PHOSPHOROS_ROOT environment variable.*

 Phosphoros "internal" data
 --------------------------